MANYATA03/BikeStoreAnalysis/README.md

 •	Created a detailed SQL script to generate a dataset for a comprehensive and dynamic sales dashboard involves selecting relevant data and formatting the information for visualization.
 •	SQL-generated data into Excel and connect it to Tableau for creating a dynamic dashboard
 •	Explore sales trends over time, identifying seasonality and any long-term patterns.
-I WILL CRETAE BOTH TABLEU AND EXCEL DASHBOARD FRO THIS PROJECT

-### Data Sources
+I WILL CRETAE BOTH TABLEU AND EXCEL DASHBOARD FRO THIS PROJECT We need to provide order_id	customers	city	state	order_date	total_units	revenue	product_name	category_name	brand_name	store_name	sales_rep these field are scattered across 9 diff table in bike store database ,so table joins are applied to generate the data for example i will get orderid from sale.order ,customer name ,city from sales.cutomer revenue and volume from sales.orderitems

 Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.